Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$

 \subsection{Pressure-Dependent Raman Spectroscopy}

 Pressure dependent Raman spectroscopic measurements are carried out to probe the vibrational properties of Rb$_2$TeBr$_6$ under compression and to correlate them with the lattice evolution observed in XRD data analysis.
-At ambient conditions, Rb$_2$TeBr$_6$ exhibits four Raman-active modes: P$_1$ (T$_{2g}$), P$_2$ (T$_{2g}$), P$_3$(E$_{g}$), P$_4$ (A$_{1g}$).
-The P$_3$(E$_{g}$) and P$_4$ (A$_{1g}$) modes arise from the asymmetric and symmetric stretching vibrations of the Te–Br bonds, respectively, while the P$_2$ (T$_{2g}$) mode corresponds to the bending vibrations of the [TeBr$_6$]$^{2-}$ octahedra.
+At ambient conditions, Rb$_2$TeBr$_6$ exhibits four Raman-active modes: P$_1$ (T$_{2g}$), P$_2$ (T$_{2g}$), P$_3$(E$_{g}$), P$_4$ (A$_{1g}$). {The assignments of these modes are listed in Table III.} The P$_3$(E$_{g}$) and P$_4$ (A$_{1g}$) modes arise from the asymmetric and symmetric stretching vibrations of the Te–Br bonds, respectively, while the P$_2$ (T$_{2g}$) mode corresponds to the bending vibrations of the [TeBr$_6$]$^{2-}$ octahedra.
 The P$_1$ (T$_{2g}$) mode, on the other hand, is attributed to the vibrations of Rb atoms within the rigid [TeBr$_6$]$^{2-}$ framework, in line with previous studies on halide double perovskites \cite{Samanta}.
-However, the P$_1$ (T$_{2g}$) mode is not detectable at ambient conditions and becomes prominant under pressure at around 1.6 GPa.
+However, the P$_1$ (T$_{2g}$) mode is not detectable at ambient conditions and becomes prominent under pressure at around 1.6 GPa.
 The Raman spectra at some selected pressure points are shown in Figure 6(a).